rizfn/Self-Organized-Soil/docs/presentations/defence.md

 $\\$

-- Model emphasizes **mutual feedback** between soil structure and ecosystem dynamics
+- Model emphasizes **mutual feedback** between soil structure and ecosystem dynamics.

-- Spatial structure can solve the **parasite problem**
+- Spatial structure can solve the **parasite problem**.

-- Power-laws seen in the model can be explained through **directed percolation**.
+- Power-laws seen in the model can be seen as a new universality class of **directed percolation**.

+---

+## Future Work

+$\\$

+- More experimental evidence needed!

+- Mutation of parameters

+- Verify universality of exponents

+- RG analysis to differentiate from site percolation

 ---

 # Additional Slides